Classes, events and fun around the Northland

 Jan.
 26

-Essential Oils: Learn about essential oil safety how they are produced and common uses, for relaxation, sleep, stress relief, emotional balance, skin care and common uses, space limited, 5:30 to 7 p.m., North Kansas City Wellness Corner, North Kansas City YMCA, 1999 Iron St., North Kansas City, free, clubWkc.com.
+Essential Oils: Learn about essential oil safety, and their common uses (relaxation, sleep, stress relief, emotional balance, skin care), space limited, 5:30 to 7 p.m., North Kansas City Wellness Corner, North Kansas City YMCA, 1999 Iron St., North Kansas City, free, clubWkc.com.

 Feb.
 4